-- All field trips funded by the special education budget must have prior authorization through the Special Education Department. - There must be documentation that the trip is curriculum based and part of the student's IEP.
+- All field trips funded by the special education budget must have prior authorization through the Special Education Department. - There must be documentation that the trip is curriculum and/or needs based and part of the student's IEP.

 Field Trip/Community Outing Procedures